5 FAH-4 H-700

 b.
 Initial preparation.
 The proposed Department reply is prepared in the format prescribed by the Bureau of Legislative Affairs (H).
 CGFS/GAO may work directly with the lead bureau POC to formulate a response that accurately conveys the Department’s perspective.

 c.
-Content Replies to the GAO report should include a response to each recommendation with sufficient detail to support the Department’s position.
+Content.
+Replies to the GAO report should include a response to each recommendation with sufficient detail to support the Department’s position.
 A response in which the Department accepts a GAO report recommendation should include an implementation timeline.
+Responses should be reviewed for sensitive or classified information and appropriately marked.

-(2) Senate Homeland Security and Governmental Affairs committee;
+(2) Senate Committee on Homeland Security and Governmental Affairs;

 (7) Committee originating request.